-The internal implementation of a deque is more complex than that of a vector.
-For this reason, a deque is slower than a vector.
-Still, the time complexity of adding and removing elements is O(1) on average at both ends.
+The internal implementation of a deque is more complex than that of a vector, and for this reason, a deque is slower than a vector.
+Still, both adding and removing elements takes O(1) time on average at both ends.